mjgs/mjgs/README.md

 ### Hi there 👋

-I’m Mark, a [Freelance Web Developer, Consultant and Automation Engineer](https://blog.markjgsmith.com/about) originally from the UK.
+I’m Mark, a [Freelance Web Developer, Consultant and Automation Engineer](https://markjgsmith.com/about) originally from the UK.
 I specialise in building websites, APIs, workflows & automations.

-⚡ I also publish a somewhat long running daily [linkblog](https://links.markjgsmith.com) where I post daily tech / javascript / developer links.
-It's close to 10 years now!
+⚡ I also publish a [blog](https://markjgsmith.com/blog) and daily [linkblog](https://markjgsmith.com/links) where I post tech / javascript / developer links.

-⚡ And a [weekly newsletter](https://markjgsmith.substack.com) roundup of the best linkblog posts
+⚡ And a [weekly newsletter](https://markjgsmith.substack.com) roundup of the best blog and linkblog posts.

-⚡ And a very experimental [podcast](https://podcasts.markjgsmith.com)
+⚡ And a very experimental [podcast](https://markjgsmith.com/podcast).

 Feel free to [contact me](mailto:markjgsmith@gmail.com) about any projects you have.